pantheon-systems/documentation/source/content/guides/wordpress-pantheon/08-wp-security.md

 ### WordPress Auto-Update Feature Considerations

 WordPress has an auto-update feature to help with keeping the core current.
-This functionality works great for some users, but it could be incompatible with your team's best practices.
-The background updater requires that your WordPress instance have the permission to write to itself, which is an inherent security risk.
+However, it requires that your WordPress instance have the permission to write to itself, which is an inherent security risk.
 Still, it's reasonable to stick with auto updates unless you:

 - Manage your own site and have your own version control process.
 - Implement your own deployment mechanism—for example, if you have multiple servers to update.